JakubRichardson/DSD2-Notes/Combinational.md

 - PMOS in series
 - NMOS in parallel

 As a consequence, due to PMOS transistors in series, NOR gates are slower than NAND gates.
-A NAND gate also typically occupy less area than a NOR gate
+A NAND gate also typically occupies less area than a NOR gate

 ### General CMOS gates

-TODO: Complete
+More complex CMOS gates can be constructed for general logic functions.
+The process for constructing such gates is similar to the way the fundamental gates were derived.
+Start with an expression in the form $F=\overline{SOP}$ to build the pull down network.
+Use DeMorgan's rules or duality principles to derive the pull-up network.
+If the expression $F=\overline{SOP}$ does not include a negation then an inverter will be needed at the output of the network.

+Important notes:
+- The function should have an equal number of NMOS and PMOS gates
+- The NMOS/PMOS devices are duals of each other.
+Series pull-down NMOS correspond to parallel pull-up PMOS.
+Parallel pull-down NMOS correspond to series pull-up PMOS

 ## Karnaugh Maps